- 3 bedrooms

 - 2 receptions

-An attractive Grade II Listed town house situated towards the eastern end of Odiham's historic High
+An attractive Grade II Listed town house situated at the east side of Odiham's historic High Street

 Hoopers is a Grade II listed town house.
 It has an interesting history recorded as dating back to the 16th, 18th and 19th Centuries.